maleeper/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 ## Acknowledgements (optional)
-* We will like to thank of members of our team, Dennis Kwok, Mark Aamodt-Leeper, Jeff Ozule and Jena (who unfortunately had a to leave due to other academic commitments).
-We will also like to thank the Code Institute team inculding Vasi, Mark and Niel who have been of great help in our quest for knowledge in Data Analytics.
+* We would like to thank the members of our team, Dennis Kwok, Mark Aamodt-Leeper, Jeff Ozule and Jena (who unfortunately had to leave due to other academic commitments).
+We will also like to thank the Code Institute team including Vasi, Mark and Niel, who have been of great help in our quest for knowledge in Data Analytics.